franzdrs/Solar_drying_with_latent_heat_storage/Python/Latent_heat_storage/Readme.txt

-This folder contains the python code file to simulate a latent heat storage unit composed of rectagular slabs filled with PCM.
+This folder contains the python code file to simulate a latent heat storage unit composed of rectangular slabs filled with PCM.
 It also contains some sample input and output data files